 The manufacturing sector is expected to be one of the biggest beneficiaries of cross-reality solutions.
-Combined with the rollout of 5G network that offers speeds 100x faster than 4g LTE, augmented reality can be a huge opportunity for manufacturing facilities to improve a number of their processes and workflows.
+Combined with the rollout of 5G connectivity that offers speeds 100x faster than 4G LTE, augmented reality can be a huge opportunity for manufacturing facilities to improve a number of their processes and workflows.

 The upside of using AR in manufacturing facilities is that it’s a fraction of the cost compared to investing in complex hardware.

-Besides, augmented reality is much more convenient since there are no physical restrictions such as cables, devices.
-Data is fed to the AR headset virtually.
+Besides, augmented reality is much more convenient to exchange information since there are no physical restrictions such as cables, devices.
+Data is fed to the AR application virtually.

 Onboarding.
-Employees just starting out in a manufacturing plant can see interactive hints and instructions on how to use machinery, with all important information layered over the physical equipment.
-Such an approach would increase employee safety and shave off onboarding time.
-AR could also help new employees move around a facility more efficiently.
+With AR, employees just starting out in a manufacturing plant could see interactive hints and instructions on how to use machinery, with all important information layered over the physical equipment.
+AR onboarding can increase employee safety and shave off ramp-up time.

 See an example of using AR for training purposes at BMW:

 Productivity.
-AR headsets equipped with AI algorithms can help employees get from point A to point B in the most efficient fashion, leading to potential productivity gains in the long term.
-Moreover, engineers can send a request for a specific part by simply pointing at it.
+AR headsets equipped with AI technology could help employees get from point A to point B in the most efficient fashion, leading to potential productivity gains in the long term.
+Moreover, engineers could send a request for a specific part by simply pointing at it.

 Operational information.
-Manufacturing employees can have easy access to information about the performance of existing equipment and infrastructure.
-For example, interactive gauges over different areas on the assembly line could offer real-time insight for employees.
+With AR elements overlaid in a factory, manufacturing employees could have easy access to information about the performance of existing equipment and infrastructure.
+For example, interactive gauges over different areas on the assembly line offer real-time insight for employees.

 Safety.
 Mixed reality solutions can inform employees about dangers (e.g., areas closed for maintenance/cleaning).
-On the other hand, when an emergency happens, workers in need of help or assistance can transmit an interactive beam with their whereabouts.
+And when an emergency happens, workers in need of help or assistance could transmit an interactive beam with their whereabouts.

-Relying on complex technology and hardware, cars are becoming increasingly difficult to maintain for mechanics.
-The pace of this evolution calls for improvements in various workflows and processes in the automotive industry.
+Relying on complex technology and hardware, cars are becoming increasingly difficult to maintain for mechanics, who may not yet have the know-how necessary for servicing.
+The pace of the digital evolution in the automotive industry calls for improvements in various workflows and processes.

 Remote assistance.
-With highly specialized technologies built in vehicles, being able to use expert insight might be necessary to perform services such as car maintenance.
-AR-based remote assist lets engineers show other employees how to conduct complex operations on vehicles.
+AR-based remote assist lets engineers show other employees how to conduct complex repairs and service maintenance on vehicles.

 Mercedes-Benz US is using Microsoft HoloLens 2 and Dynamics 365 Remote Assist to help technicians perform maintenance activities remotely with the assistance of an expert engineer.

 Training.
-Engineers can enroll in immersive workshops where they learn the workings of complex machinery and how to assemble various parts.
-Instructors can show trainees how to, e.g., disassemble an engine without actually putting it apart.
 Cross-reality workshops are a safe and efficient way to share information.
+Engineers can enroll in digital training where they learn the workings of complex machinery and how to assemble various parts.
+Instructors show trainees how to disassemble an engine without actually putting it apart.

 Porsche says it has tripled the usage of augmented reality in their workshops.
 “Tech Live Look” is Porsche’s in-house app for connecting technicians with experts to help solve complex car repairs.
 Porsche has been using augmented reality for years.